OneDegree secures funding from Dubai Insurance and launches partnership for digital asset insurance

 PHOTO

-Abdellatif Abuqurah, CEO of Dubai Insurance, added, “The UAE is a pioneer in the digital asset space.
-We are honoured to play our part in this development with our partnership with OneDegree.
+Abdellatif Abuqurah, CEO of Dubai Insurance Co., added, “The UAE is a pioneer in the digital asset space.
+We are honoured to play our part in this development with our new partner, OneDegree.
 The OneInfinity products are a perfect complement to our existing business-focused offerings.
-Dubai Insurance is proud to be UAE’s first national insurance company with many decades of history but we are also committed to innovation.
-By working with OneDegree to bring web3 insurance products to the market, Dubai Insurance will be at the cutting edge of global insurance innovations.”
+Dubai Insurance is proud to be UAE’s first national insurance company with many decades of history, but we also pride on our commitment to innovation.
+By working with OneDegree to bring web3 insurance products to the market, Dubai Insurance Co. will be at the cutting edge of global insurance innovations.”

+It is worth mentioning that, during the last decade, the Middle East and North Africa (MENA) region has transformed into an exciting global centre for the digital asset ecosystem, building a solid reputation as a leading web3 hub.
+Abu Dhabi Global Market was one of the first jurisdictions to introduce regulations for digital asset companies.
+Now, Dubai has followed suit with the launch of VARA, the world’s first independent digital asset regulator.
+As one of the UAE’s leading insurance companies, Dubai Insurance is the perfect partner for OneDegree, knowing that the two insurers share a vision to advance UAE’s standing as a safe and well-regulated global web3 hub.

 About OneDegree